 - Sugar triggers insulin production and dopamine responses, for example.

-- Calories from vegetables are processed differently that calories from fruit, or meat, or eggs.
+- Calories from vegetables are processed differently than calories from fruit, or meat, or eggs.

 What should I be eating then?
 I am finding more evidence that supports eating whole, close to natural, unprocessed foods.
 In general though, a better guide than the my plate suggestion that I found is the Harvard Healthy Eating Plate.

 I am going to keep eating vegetables, lean protein, fruit, nuts, greens, and eggs.
-Drinking coffee, water, lemon water, and things like that.
+I am going to keep drinking coffee, water, and lemon water.

 Two weeks ago I started “audibling” The Seven Spiritual Laws of Yoga, by Deepak Chopra and David Simon, more or less to understand what yoga really is.
 What I learned is that the word “Yoga” itself really means “healing the body” (in a brief, possibly over-simplified summary).
 Yoga is a way to heal the body.